Jonathan India Player Props: Reds vs. Brewers

-On Friday, Jonathan India (batting .175 in his past 10 games) and the Cincinnati Reds play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 8:10 PM ET.
+Jonathan India -- with an on-base percentage of .283 in his past 10 games, 59 points lower than his season-long percentage -- will be in action for the Cincinnati Reds against the Milwaukee Brewers, with Colin Rea on the mound, on July 8 at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Nationals.
+In his last game he had a hitless showing (0-for-3) against the Brewers.

 Jonathan India Game Info & Props vs. the Brewers